avandekleut/avandekleut.github.io/_posts/2020-07-10-reinforce.md

 This environment is very simple.
 It is like `CartPole-v0`, except the pole begins hanging down and must be swung into the upward position.
 The agent must learn to rapidly accelerate to add momentum to the pole, then switch directions to bring the pole above horizontal.
 This requires some level of exploration, so to improve our odds of randomly choosing good actions we massively scale up the number of parallel environments to 256.
 We also increase $\gamma = 0.999$ to account for the longer time horizon of this problem (capped at the length of the rollout, $T=1000$).
 With this many environments, we only need about 20 epochs to get a decent policy.
 We decrease the learning rate since we are using a larger network (2 hidden layers) and since the problem is harder and we don't want to make updates that overshoot the optimal policy.

-In honesty, running this code with more environments, longer rollouts, more epochs and a smaller learning rate might be able to discover a really good policy that consistently performs well.

 ```python
 import gym_cartpole_swingup
 env = VectorizedEnvWrapper(gym.make("CartPoleSwingUp-v0"), num_envs=256)